ENSpunks/Timeland/ReadMe.md

 1. The laws of physics are the same in all inertial frames of reference.
 2. Space is 3D and is curved by energy with mass.
-3. Casuality unifies mass, light and gravity in space without time.
+3. Mass, light and gravity are unified into causality independent of time.

-Causal Relativity introduces **Causal Geometry**, a framework without a time dimension.
+**Causal Relativity** introduces **Causal Geometry** a framework where causality is described spatially without a time dimension.

 ---